What is a load cell?

 Code for the Weighing scale using Load cell and HX711 Amplifier with Ardunio.

-This code is almost the same as the example sketch for calibration but I have added the libraries for controlling the I2C OLED and the corresponding code for displaying the measured weight on the display.
+This code is almost identical to the example sketch for calibration; however, I have added the necessary libraries for controlling the I2C OLED.
+In addition, I included the corresponding code to display the measured weight on the screen, making it easier to visualize the readings.

 #include <Wire.h>